 2 tbsps of lemon juice

-1 tbsp of olive oil for baking
+1 tablespoon of olive oil for baking

 1. Gently wash the squash blossoms in cold water.
 Carefully twirl to remove most of the water, then drain thoroughly on paper towels.
 Remove the stamen from the male flowers.

 2. Combine the crab meat and ricotta cheese.
 Season with salt and pepper.

 3. Gently open each blossom and spoon in about a tablespoon of filling.

 4. Brush a baking dish with olive oil.
 Place the stuffed squash blossoms in the dish and bake for 15 minutes at 350˚F.

 5. For the vinaigrette, whisk the truffle oil and lemon juice together.
 Season with salt and pepper.

 6. Remove the squash blossoms from the oven and let them cool for 5 minutes.